Banner

 • Make a storage account using a private endpoint.

-• Establish a virtual machine
+• Establish a virtual machine.

 • Access the virtual machine’s storage account.

-29. Create Application Gateway using Azure portal
+29. Create Application Gateway using the Azure portal

 • In both virtual machines, install IIS.